HanS-olo-121/NOTES/SCHOOL/English Comp I/Understanding Rhetoric -  Graphic Guide to Writing.md

 > [!tip] TL;DR
-How you present yourself in certain situations can change your credibility, authority, and people's look on you at those times.
+Rhetoric is how you present yourself in certain situations can change your credibility, authority, and people's look on you at those times.
 Whether it be a casual, formal, school, or business setting

 Rhetoric is about presenting a character that an audience will **TRUST**, and about both inspiring **PASSIONATE EMOTIONS** and structuring **RATIONAL ARGUMENTS**